Last updated September 9th, 2023.

 We usually focus on Asia’s countless opportunities for profit.
 Generally speaking, Asia has a very bright future ahead of itself.

-With that said, not all countries in Asia have strong economic prospects.
+With that said, not all countries in Asia have solid economic prospects.
 That’s the purpose of this article.
-Knowing where not to invest is just as important as knowing where you should.
+Knowing where not to invest is just as important as knowing where to.

 Brunei is one place investors should avoid at all costs.
-This small, wealthy, oil rich sultanate of 400,000 people is heading in the wrong direction.
+This wealthy, oil-rich sultanate of 400,000 people is heading in the direction no other nations would want to go, and yet they don’t seem to be aware.

-Here are several reasons why Brunei is the worst country to invest in Asia… perhaps excluding North Korea.
+Below are reasons why, other than North Korea, Brunei is the worst country in Asia to invest in.

 Brunei’s Nearly Endless Recession

-We’re not in 2008 anymore.
-Yet Brunei suffers from one of Southeast Asia’s worst economies.
+We’re not in 2020 anymore.
+Yet Brunei still suffers from one of Southeast Asia’s worst economies.

 Brunei’s weak economy posted only four years of GDP growth over the past decade.
-Both the IMF and World Bank predict sluggish growth in the immediate future too.
+The IMF and World Bank predict sluggish growth in the immediate future, too.

-2% growth is way better than a recession.
-But that still makes Brunei rank among Asia’s worst economies in a region of mostly winners.
+GDP growth in Brunei fell by 0.8% last year, which ranks it among Asia’s worst economies in a region of mostly winners.

 Why has Brunei barely escaped recession a decade after the last global financial crisis?
-Low oil prices are a main contributor to the problem.
+Low oil prices are a primary contributor to the problem.

-Vast oil reserves once made Brunei the richest country in Southeast Asia on a per capita basis.
-The nation barely diversified its economy outside the oil and gas sector though.
+Vast oil reserves once made Brunei the wealthiest country in Southeast Asia on a per capita basis.
+The nation barely diversified its economy outside the oil and gas sector, though.

-That’s contrary to Dubai or neighboring Malaysia, as examples, which used their oil money to become top financial hubs.
-Brunei suffers from extremely poor long-term planning in comparison.
+That’s in stark contrast to Dubai or neighboring Malaysia, for example, which used their oil money to become top financial hubs.
+Brunei suffers from abysmal long-term planning in comparison.

-With crude oil prices still far lower than the mid-$100 level previously seen in the early 2010s, it’s easy to understand why Brunei is now going through some rough times in the 2020s.
+With crude oil prices still far lower than the mid-$100 level previously seen, it’s easy to understand why Brunei is now going through some rough times.

 Two additional reasons below certainly don’t help Brunei’s status as the worst country to invest in Asia either.